Help Your Aging Parents Get Their Documents in Order — Without the Stress

 Organizing your parents' paperwork is a big task, but digital tools like Trustworthy simplify the process.

-With Trustworthy’s built-in scanner on the mobile app and a Chrome extension for drag-and-drop uploads, you can scan, save email attachments, and store screenshots—all in one place, without needing multiple apps.
+With Trustworthy’s built-in scanner on the mobile app and its Chrome extension for fast uploads, you can scan, save email attachments, and store screenshots — without needing multiple apps.

 The best part about using Trustworthy to organize your aging parents' documents is the granular permissions.
 You can set up a trusted network of collaborators, such as family members and advisors, and choose between partial and full access to specific files.